At a Glance

-Stem bags have grown popular recently, but the Mountain Feedbag has a longer history than most.
+Stem bags are commonplace these days, but the Mountain Feedbag has a longer history than most.
 Its earliest version dates back 15 years to when Revelate Designs was first making waves in the bikepacking space.

 Today this mighty little stem bag is a beloved classic among bikepackers.
-It’s there for us when we need to stash our sunglasses, chamois cream, gummy bears, water bottle, bear spray… Though it seems simple on the surface, I’ve never seen a bike bag with such a high ratio of thoughtful design per inch.
-The diminutive Mountain Feedbag is absolutely bursting with useful features and details.
+It’s there for us when we need to stash our sunglasses, chamois cream, gummy bears, water bottle, or bear spray.
+Though it seems simple on the surface, I’ve never seen a bike bag with such a high ratio of thoughtful design details per inch.
+The diminutive Mountain Feedbag is absolutely bursting with useful features.

 I’ll admit it: for years I resisted shelling out the cash for these stem bags.
 How could they possibly be worth over 2x the cost of cheaper alternatives?
-But recently my new bike has inspired me to upgrade a few key items.
-The Revelate Feedbag was available in purple, which sealed the deal.
+But my new bike inspired me to upgrade a few key items, and the Revelate Feedbag was available in purple, which sealed the deal.

-I’ve put about 2700 tough miles on my pair of Revelate stem bags so far: in the US and Central Asia, multi-week tours and bikepacking races, on dirt and gravel and a bit of pavement.
-They’ve seen 5-day food carries, 4-hour hike-a-bikes, 20-hour days, and 100 degree temps.
+I’ve put about 4000 miles on my pair of Revelate stem bags so far: in the US and abroad, multi-week tours and short bikepacking races, on dirt and gravel and a bit of pavement.
+They’ve seen 5-day food carries, 4-hour hike-a-bikes, 20-hour days in the saddle, and 100 degree temps.
 How did they hold up?
 Spoiler alert: better than I did, in many cases!

 Revelate Designs Mountain Feedbag